rust-stuco/lectures/week6/modules_testing.md

 <!--
-Taken directly from 15-410's Error's lecture, page 37 We're being purposefully ambiguous here since there is not time to do an entire lecture on error handling -->
+Taken directly from 15-410's Error's lecture, page 37 We're being purposefully ambiguous here since there is not time to do an entire lecture on error handling

+Note that for the purposes of this assignment, the only type of error that should really happen is reportable errors, unless someone is adding a VERY interesting feature...
+-->